hermonochy/Rescueland/The Technology of Rescueland, Computerland and it's surrounding Planets.md

 ### Plamea (U) Plam-meha

 Plamea is a cost-effective yet brittle material, characterised by a relatively low melting point.
 Some of its isotopes possess a degree of toughness, but overall, it tends to be less resilient under stress.
 Notably, Plamea shares similar chemical properties with Darkmaterial.
-Modern interceptors predominantly use Plamea for various structural components, allowing for lightweight designs that are easy to manoeuvre.
+Modern interceptors predominantly use Plamea for their main structure, allowing for lightweight designs that are easy to manoeuvre.
 However, the chemical and physical characteristics of this material necessitate careful design considerations to avoid failures during operation.

 #### Common Uses:
 - Main Frame of Ships: Serves as a major component in interceptor designs, balancing weight and structural requirements.